-A Beautiful Passage from Governing the Commons
+The following is from Governing the Commons by Elinor

 I love the following passage.
 It describes the communal rules in a Japanese mountain village.
 The common resource in question is the surrounding forest.
 The villagers need wood from the trees and other plants for various purposes.
 Nobody wants their neighbors to over-harvest the forest, but it's tempting to "cheat" and take more than one's fair share.
 Villages set official rules, along with specified fines for rule-breaking, and they hire detectives to enforce these rules.
 The following passages are from pages 68-69 of Governing the Commons.
 "Mountain opening day" refers to the day that the surrounding forest is officially open for harvest.
 Fines were often paid in sake to the detective who caught a rule-breaker.
 With that context, here's the passage: